flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 8. Safety and Buzzer
 ^^^^^^^^^^^^^^^^^^^^

-FlytPOD provides an external safety switch and buzzer.
+FlytPOD provides an external safety switch and buzzer ports.
 Safety switch has been disabled by default.
-To enable this feature, set ``CBRK_IO_SAFETY`` parameter from FlytConsole to 0 from its :ref:`Parameter Manager<Gain_tuning>` widget.
+To enable this feature, set ``CBRK_IO_SAFETY`` parameter in FlytConsole to 0 from its :ref:`Parameter Manager<Gain_tuning>` widget.

 9. RC Receiver Interface